Parts of a Bee

 Structures located on the head gather information that makes it possible for the foraging insect to maneuver through the environment.

+Compound Eyes -The compound eye of worker bees is made up of about 6900 hexagonal facets – that’s good vision.
 Those of a drone or male bee are even more powerful.
 They have to be able to see virgin queens in flight!
-Their eyes are well suited to notice movement.

 If bees had a nose – it would be the antenna.
 And, many beekeepers would agree that the bee does have a nose and a darn good one.
-The antenna collects information about taste, touch and smell.
+The 2 honey bee antennae collect information about taste, touch and smell.

 The 2 antennae can act independently.
 This helps the flying bee locate sweet smelling nectar in different directions.